 Signs Your Plumeria is Underwatered

-If your plumeria doesn’t have enough water, its soil will become bone-dry, and it may begin to wilt.
+If your plumeria doesn’t get enough water, its soil will become bone-dry, and it may begin to wilt.
 Simply put, underwatered plumerias just need an adjustment to their watering schedule.
-Increase waterings until its foliage begins to appear healthier.
+Increase the watering until the foliage begins to appear healthier.

 Signs It’s Overwatered

 You’ll know your plumeria is overwatered if there’s a layer of residue on the soil’s surface or if it starts to smell sour.
 To address this issue, you can add more coarse soil to ensure proper drainage.
 You may want to decrease watering frequency as well.

 Signs a Plumeria is Getting Too Much Light

 Although plumerias thrive in full sunlight, you must be careful during the hottest hours of the day.
 This is because plumerias do not enjoy an overheated root system.

 If you live in an area with high temperatures, you may notice brown spots around the edges of your plumeria’s foliage.
 To remedy this, make sure the plant has protection during those hot afternoon hours.

 Since plumeria plants are sensitive to cold weather, you must protect them when temperatures drop.
 If they are in temperatures below freezing, plumerias will wilt and die.
 The best way to protect this plant is to keep it in a pot you can take inside during the colder months.